betul-sahin/betul-sahin/README.md

 ### Hi there 👋

-My profession are computer programmer and computer engineer.
+My profession are computer engineer.
 I'm interested in software development.